Who We Are

 Nelia Swayze

-Nelia Swayze re-landed in Port Townsend 10 years ago after many years sailing with her family in the Pacific.
-She has a daughter in Port Townsend High School and wants to support innovative education in our schools that inspires our children to have an interest in learning.
+Nelia Swayze re-landed in Port Townsend in 2012 after many years sailing with her family in the Pacific.
+She has a daughter who benefited through many years of PTEF projects in the schools and sees the value of what PTEF grants enable for educational opportunities in our district.
+Now that her daughter has graduated from the Port Townsend School District, she still wants to support innovative education in the schools that inspires our children to have a life long interest in learning.

 Heather Moore